scottgeigel/stoplight.io/netlify/blog-posts/open-banking-regulation-and-api-design.md

 * Positive Acknowledgement
 * Assertion of Truth
 * Pre-Arming
-* Authorization as an Object
+* Authorization as a Resource

 Each of these reflects either an aspect of the regulation or a common theme in financial services, which we’ll go into in more detail in the sections below.